-The FIA also has its own Route to Certification package that can assist companies in achieving TPC.
-These are available for SP203 (Fire Detection and Alarm systems), SP101 (Portable Fire Extinguishers), SP205 (Fire Risk Assessment) and SP206 (Kitchen Fire Protection Systems).
+The FIA also has its own Route to Certification schemes that can assist companies in achieving TPC.
+These are available for SP203 (Fire Detection and Alarm systems), SP101 (Portable Fire Extinguishers) and SP205 (Fire Risk Assessment).

-This is available to both members and non-members.
-Benefits of enrolling on one of the packages include shorter timescales, the FIA's help in attaining TPC, a set payment plan and the first year of FIA membership in a competitively priced package.
+These are available to both members and non-members.
+Benefits of enrolling on one of the schemes include shorter timescales, the FIA's help in attaining TPC, a set payment plan and the first year of FIA membership in a competitively priced package.